sta310-sp22/website/content/syllabus/index.md

 ### Academic honesty

-**TL;DR: Don't cheat!**

-Please abide by the following as you work on assignments in this course:
+By participating in this course, you agree to abide by the following when completing assignments:

 -   You may discuss individual homework and lab assignments with other students; however, you may not directly share (or copy) code or write up with other students.
 For team assignments, you may collaborate freely within your team.
 You may discuss the assignment with other teams; however, you may not directly share (or copy) code or write up with another team.
 Unauthorized sharing (or copying) of the code or write up will be considered a violation for all students involved.
--   You may not discuss or otherwise work with others on the exams.
+-   You may not discuss or otherwise work with others on the quizzes.
 Unauthorized collaboration or using unauthorized materials will be considered a violation for all students involved.
 More details will be given closer to the exam date.
 -   **Reusing code**: Unless explicitly stated otherwise, you may make use of online resources (e.g. StackOverflow) for coding examples on assignments.
 If you directly use code from an outside source (or use it as inspiration), you must explicitly cite where you obtained the code.
 Any recycled code that is discovered and is not explicitly cited will be treated as plagiarism.

 Any violations in academic honesty standards as outlined in the [Duke Community Standard](https://studentaffairs.duke.edu/conduct/about-us/duke-community-standard) and those specific to this course will automatically result in a 0 for the assignment and will be reported to the [Office of Student Conduct](https://studentaffairs.duke.edu/conduct) for further action.